-What you want for it (user-specific)?
+What do you want for it (user-specific)?
 When we talk from the point of view of a user, we mean to ask what you want from the exercise.
 Do you want weight loss, or you would like to have toned leg muscles, stamina building, better interaction among peers, etc.?

 Where do you want to go (purpose specific)?
 When we talk from the point of view of the purpose, we mean to ask where you would like to go.
-Do you want to go to school, college or commute to work?
+Do you want to go to school, college, or commute to work?
 These are the place where “punctuality” is important and does e-biking justifies the same.

 A thought can also be spared to see if a more fast means of movement would have been a better deal.

-How we define running and e-cycling:
+How we define running and riding an e-bike: